Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Materials and Methods

 \subsubsection{Baseline losses}

-We implemented the Poisson regression loss (see Eq.~\ref{eq:poisson_loss}) to test the effect of the density normalisation in DeepMaxent on the estimator quality.
-The Poisson loss is also equivalent to fitting the intensity of a gridded inhomogeneous Poisson point process (\cite{renner2013equivalence}) over our sites.
+We implemented the Poisson regression loss (see Equation~\ref{eq:poisson_loss}){, using the same neural network architecture as in DeepMaxent to model $\lambda_j$, } to test the effect of the density normalisation in DeepMaxent on the estimator quality.
 Other commonly used loss functions in deep learning, and notably for SDMs, namely Cross-Entropy over species (CE, \cite{deneu_convolutional_2021,brun2024multispecies}) and Binary Cross-Entropy (BCE, \cite{benkendorf2020effects,zbinden_selection_2024}) were implemented.
-All the baseline implementations were performed using the same architecture (2 hidden layers), optimiser (Adam), and hyperparameters (learning rate: $0.0002$, batch size: $250$) as the best performing DeepMaxent implementation, except for the weight decay $\tau$ which we kept to $0$ for the baselines, as this regularisation did not improve any of them.
-Each loss function was evaluated both with and without TGB correction.

-The Cross-Entropy over species loss (CE), $\mathcal{L}_{\mathrm{CE}}(\lambda, y)$ (equation \ref{eq:CE}), measures for each site the deviation between a predicted probability distribution across species and the associated empirical distribution based on the species observations in that site.
-In this case, the predicted probabilities are obtained by normalising the intensity values over the species $\lambda := \{\lambda_{ij}\}_{i=1,j=1}^{K,N}$ (implemented with a softmax as for DeepMaxent):
+The Cross-Entropy loss (CE) {over species}, $\mathcal{L}_{\mathrm{CE}}(\boldsymbol{\Lambda}, \mathbf{Y})$ (Equation~\ref{eq:CE}), measures for each site the deviation between a predicted probability distribution across species and the associated empirical distribution based on the species observations in that site.
+In this case, the predicted probabilities are obtained by normalising the intensity values over the species $\boldsymbol{\Lambda} := \{\lambda_{ij}\}_{i=1,j=1}^{K,N}$, {at each site separately,} implemented {using the} softmax {function}:

-The Binary Cross-Entropy loss, $\mathcal{L}_{\mathrm{BCE}}(\lambda, y_\mathbb{b})$, was implemented for the case where $y_\mathbb{b} \in \{0, 1\}$ represents a binary variable, taking the value 1 for presence and 0 for absence.
-For binary classification, a sigmoid function is used to map the predicted logits $\lambda_{ij}$ to probabilities, making it a simpler case compared to multi-class classification (which uses the softmax function).
-The BCE loss is defined as:
+The Binary Cross-Entropy {(BCE)} loss, $\mathcal{L}_{\mathrm{BCE}}(\boldsymbol{\Lambda}, \mathbf{Y}_\mathbb{b})$, was implemented for the case where $\mathbf{Y}_\mathbb{b} \in \{0, 1\}$ is treated binary variable of $\mathbf{Y}$, taking the value 1 if the species was observed at least once in the pixel, and 0 otherwise.
+Unlike the CE case, where the probabilities across species are required to sum to 1 in each site, the predicted probability of a species learned using BCE does not directly restrict the probabilities of other species. {In this setting, the softmax function reduces to a sigmoid function. } The BCE loss is defined as: